Spencer Steer Player Props: Reds vs. Nationals

-Spencer Steer -- with a slugging percentage of .706 in his past 10 games, including four home runs -- will be in action for the Cincinnati Reds versus the Washington Nationals, with Jake Irvin on the mound, on July 3 at 6:05 PM ET.
+The Cincinnati Reds, including Spencer Steer (.353 batting average in his past 10 games), take on starter Patrick Corbin and the Washington Nationals at Nationals Park, Tuesday at 11:05 AM ET.

-He notched a home run while going 2-for-3 in his last game against the Padres.
+He had a one-hit showing in his last game (1-for-4) against the Nationals.

 Spencer Steer Game Info & Props vs. the Nationals